apify/apify-docs/sources/platform/integrations/ai/pinecone.md

     print(actor_call)
     ```

-1. Use Apify's [Pinecone integration](https://apify.com/apify/pinecone-integration). to store all the selected data from the dataset (provided by `datasetId` from the actor call) into the Pinecone vector database.
+1. Use Apify's [Pinecone integration](https://apify.com/apify/pinecone-integration). to store all the selected data from the dataset (provided by `datasetId` from the Actor call) into the Pinecone vector database.

     ```python
     pinecone_integration_inputs = {